-The small number observed on medium slope of the banks of 4 years (picture 1, appendix) is due to the 2007 flood which destroyed almost all the plants planted in 2006 (picture 2, appendix).
-This flooding could also be the cause of the growth retardation observed in the plants of the 6-year-old reforested banks compared to those of the 4-year-old reforested banks.
-Indeed, excess water creates anaerobic conditions that alter the root metabolic functions and can lead to poisoning and cause deterioration of the physical properties of the soil and make them more vulnerable to degradation.
-The oxygen required for root respiration circulates in the interstices of the ground.
-In case of flood, water occupies all these pores and the roots are placed in an asphyxic environment, which inhibits their growth.
+The small number observed on medium slope of the banks of 4 years (Picture 1, appendix) is due to the 2007 flood which destroyed almost all the plantations of 2006 (Picture 2, appendix).
+Flooding could also be the cause of the growth retardation observed in the plants of the 6-year-old reforested banks compared to those of the 4-year-old reforested banks.
+Indeed, the excess of water creates anaerobic conditions that alter the root metabolic functions, lead to poisoning and cause the deterioration of the physical properties of the soil and make them more vulnerable to degradation.
+The oxygen required for root breathing, circulates in the interstices of the ground.
+In case of flooding, water occupies all these pores and the roots are placed in an asphyxic condition, which inhibits their growth.
 Plants can survive short periods of anaerobic condition (up to 0.5% oxygen).
 Roots require 6-8% oxygen to grow normally.
-Under these values the leaves become chlorotic, the growth is interrupted, the formation of new roots stops, the stems become dry and the plant dies.
+Under these values the leaves become chlorotic, the growth is interrupted, the formation of new roots stop, the stems become dry and the plant dies.
 Flooding can also reduce sweating by almost 90%, limiting the absorption of water and nutrients and reducing photosynthesis.
 These anaerobic conditions at the soil level are combined during insufficient drainage of heavy soils during heavy rains and flooding [13].